Happy Mondays

 Happy Mondays are an English rock band formed in Salford in 1980.
-The original line-up was Shaun Ryder (vocals), his brother Paul Ryder (bass), Gary Whelan (drums), Paul Davis (keyboard), and Mark Day (guitar).
-Mark "Bez" Berry later joined the band onstage as a dancer/percussionist.
-Rowetta joined as a second vocalist in 1990.
-They were initially signed to Tony Wilson's Factory Records label.
+The original line-up consisted of brothers Shaun Ryder (vocals) and Paul Ryder (bass), Gaz Whelan (drums), Paul Davis (keyboard), and Mark Day (guitar).
+Mark "Bez" Berry later joined the band onstage as a dancer and maracas player.
+Rowetta began working with the band as guest second vocalist in 1990.
+They were originally signed to Tony Wilson's Factory Records label.

-The group's work bridged the Manchester independent rock music of the 1980s and the emerging UK rave scene, drawing influence from funk, house, and psychedelia to pioneer the Madchester sound.
-They experienced their commercial peak with the releases Bummed (1988), Madchester Rave On (1989), and Pills 'n' Thrills and Bellyaches (1990), with the last going platinum in the UK.
-They disbanded in 1993, and have reformed several times in subsequent decades.
+The group's work bridged the Manchester alternative rock music of the 1980s and the emerging UK rave scene, drawing influence from funk, house, and psychedelia to pioneer the Madchester sound.
+They experienced their commercial peak with the releases Bummed (1988), Madchester Rave On (1989), and Pills 'n' Thrills and Bellyaches (1990), with the latter going platinum in the UK.
+Happy Mondays disbanded in 1993.
+They reformed several times and released the reunion album Uncle Dysfunktional (2007).

 History

 First incarnation

-The band were signed to Factory Records after passing a demo tape to Phil Saxe, a trader at Manchester Arndale who was on friendly terms with Mike Pickering, a DJ at the Haçienda nightclub.
+The band were signed to Factory Records after passing a demo tape to Phil Saxe, a trader at Manchester Arndale who was on friendly terms with Mike Pickering, a DJ at The Haçienda nightclub.
 Saxe became the band's manager.

 Their first release was the "Forty Five EP", often called the "Delightful EP" after its first track.
 It was released on Factory Records in September 1985.
 Their first album, Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out), was released in 1987 and was produced by John Cale.
 This was followed by two further albums: Bummed, in 1988, produced by Martin Hannett, and Pills 'n' Thrills and Bellyaches, in 1990, produced by Paul Oakenfold and Steve Osborne.
 The latter, recorded at Capitol Studios in Los Angeles, went platinum in the UK, selling more than 350,000 copies.
 Singles "Step On" and "Kinky Afro" from this album both reached number 5 in the UK singles chart.

 By the late 1980s, the Happy Mondays were an important part of the Manchester music scene and personified rave culture.
-Numerous world tours meant the band had international success as well as massive success in their home country.
-The line-up of the band during this first and most important ten-year phase never changed, and the six original members Shaun Ryder, Paul Ryder, Gary Whelan, Paul Davis, Mark Day, and Mark "Bez" Berry remained a tight unit until the first incarnation came to an end in 1994.
+The line-up of the band during this first and most important ten-year phase never changed, and the six original members Shaun Ryder, Paul Ryder, Gaz Whelan, Paul Davis, Mark Day, and Bez remained a tight unit until the first incarnation came to an end in 1993.
 The band headlined the Friday night at Glastonbury Festival 1990.
 In November of that year, Paul McCartney commented in NME: "I saw the Happy Mondays on TV, and they reminded me of the Beatles in their 'Strawberry Fields' phase."